 Modes of transport.

 The local bus cost from Kathmandu to Syfrubesi varies from 600 to 800 rupees depending on transportation companies.
-For a local jeep, an individual has to pay 800-1000 rupees; private jeep hiring costs 15000 rupees, which are 150 USD.
+For a local jeep, an individual has to pay 800-1000 rupees; private jeep hiring costs 15000 rupees, which is 150 USD.
 A group of 7-8 people can share this cost.

 The exit point for Langtang Valley is Syafrubesi; it takes three days to return to Syafrubesi from Kyanjin Ri.
 Many people returned to Thulo Syafru, trekked Gosaikunda, and returned through Sundarijal.
-It takes six days to return Sundarijal from Thulo Syafru.
+It takes six days to return to Sundarijal from Thulo Syafru.

 Day 1: Kathmandu to Syafrubesi